0xAquaWolf/base-chain-sniper-bot-ts/README.md

 Daily live on streams on YouTube: https://www.youtube.com/@0xAquaWolf

-I have always dreamed about finding a infinite money glitch, making money ppassively while i'm sleeping, its one of the reasons i learned how to code.
+I have always dreamed about finding a infinite money glitch, making money passively while i'm sleeping, its one of the reasons i learned how to code.

 This project endevours to accomplish this goal.
 If you resonate with that you can contribute to if you would like.